eurostat/happyGISCO/README.md

 Simple geoservice interface (API) on top of _Eurostat_ _GISCO_ web-services.
 ---

  The project `happyGISCO` (pronounce as if you were French) provides with the implementation of a `Python` interface to [_GISCO_](http://ec.europa.eu/eurostat/web/gisco) web-services.
-The module `happygisco` will enable you to run some of the basic geographical operations supported by _GISCO_, *e.g.* geocoding, routing and NUTS identification.
+The module `happygisco` will enable you to:

+ * run some of the basic geographical operations supported by _GISCO_, *e.g.* geocoding, routing and NUTS identification,
+ * retrieve most of the datasets (*e.g.*, vector layers of countries, NUTS, ...) made available through _GISCO_ Rest API.

 <table align="center">
     <tr> <td align="left"><i>documentation</i></td> <td align="left">available at: http://happygisco.readthedocs.io</td> </tr>